Modeling holographic dark energy with particle and future horizons

 we can establish $T_{2}S_{2} = \rho_{2}V > 0$, then from this last result we have that $S_{2} > 0$ and $T_{2} > 0$ by means of the Eq. (\ref{eq:interaction}), considering the change, $z \rightarrow t$, one gets

-therefore for the dark matter sector we have a growth in the entropy.\\ $\bullet$ {\bf Dark energy sector:}\\ In this case the Euler relation (\ref{eq:euler}) reads, $T^{\pm}_{1}S^{\pm}_{1} = (1+\omega^{\pm}_{1})\rho^{\pm}_{1}V$, and given that the parameter state, $\omega^{-}_{1}$, can take values in the phantom regime, therefore $T^{-}_{1}S^{-}_{1} < 0 $, according to Eq. (\ref{eq:interaction}) we have two possibilities: $T^{-}_{1} < 0, dS^{-}_{1}/dt > 0$ and $T^{-}_{1} > 0, dS^{-}_{1}/dt < 0$, but since we are in the interacting scheme, if the entropy of the dark matter sector growths, the corresponding entropy to the dark energy must decrease, then the first possibility is discarded if we consider the obtained previous result, therefore we are left with the condition
+therefore for the dark matter sector we have a growth in the entropy.\\ $\bullet$ {\bf Dark energy sector:}\\ In this case the Euler relation (\ref{eq:euler}) reads, $T^{\pm}_{1}S^{\pm}_{1} = (1+\omega^{\pm}_{1})\rho^{\pm}_{1}V$, and given that the parameter state, $\omega^{-}_{1}$, can take values in the phantom regime, therefore $T^{-}_{1}S^{-}_{1} < 0 $, according to Eq. (\ref{eq:interaction}) we have two possibilities: $T^{-}_{1} < 0, dS^{-}_{1}/dt > 0$ and $T^{-}_{1} > 0, dS^{-}_{1}/dt < 0$, but since we are in the interacting scheme, if the entropy of the dark matter sector grows, the corresponding entropy to the dark energy must decrease, then the first possibility is discarded if we consider the obtained previous result, therefore we are left with the condition

 with positive temperature, then for the dark energy sector the entropy decreases while for the dark matter sector it increases.
-Note that the product $T^{-}_{1}S^{-}_{1}$ is negative, based on the previous results we have, $S^{-}_{1} < 0$, and this is the aforementioned positivity problem of the entropy and temperature for the phantom universe.\\
+Note that the product $T^{-}_{1}S^{-}_{1}$ is negative, thus, based on the previous arguments we must have, $S^{-}_{1} < 0$, and this is the aforementioned positivity problem of the entropy and temperature for the phantom universe.